CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - For this card, your prowess is calculated when it resolves.

 #### Tidings of Bold Spies
- - Tidings of Bold Spies only copies attacks, not effects that allow certain creatures to become automatic-attacks.
+ - _Tidings of Bold Spies_ only copies attacks, not effects that allow certain creatures to become automatic-attacks.

 #### Tolfalas
- - Card Erratum: Should read: "Playable: Items (minor, major, greater*) *Scroll of Isildur only."
+ - _Card Erratum_: Should read: "Playable: Items (minor, major, greater\*) \*Scroll of Isildur only."

 #### Tom Bombadil
- - Card Erratum: Change "that targets a company" to "that targets a company, or an entity associated with a company."
+ - _Card Erratum_: Change "that targets a company" to "that targets a company, or an entity associated with a company."

 #### Traitor
- - Card Erratum: Replace the last paragraph with "This card is discarded when a character fails his corruption check."
+ - _Card Erratum_: Replace the last paragraph with "This card is discarded when a character fails his corruption check."
- - Two Traitors have no extra effect and are both discarded with the next failed corruption check.
+ - Two _Traitors_ have no extra effect and are both discarded with the next failed corruption check.
- - Traitor cannot be revealed as an on-guard card.
+ - _Traitor_ cannot be revealed as an on-guard card.
  - This is an attack with the same race as the character attacking, and a normal prowess of ten plus the character's prowess.
- - Characters facing a Traitor when it is not their turn may not play resources, but may still tap for full prowess.
+ - Characters facing a _Traitor_ when it is not their turn may not play resources, but may still tap for full prowess.

 #### Treebeard
- - Card Erratum: Replace "Redhorn Gap" with "Redhorn Gate."
+ - _Card Erratum_: Replace "Redhorn Gap" with "Redhorn Gate."
  - May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

 #### True Fana
  - Combat modifiers that modify prowess only against a strike do not count when determining the Wizard's prowess.
- - - When this spell is used against an agent, the agent does not receive the two 6-sided dice bonus.
+ - When this spell is used against an agent, the agent does not receive the two 6-sided dice bonus.
  - See also Turn Sequence, Site Phase, Company versus Company Combat.

 #### Twilight
- - Card Erratum: Add "This card may be played at any time during any player's turn."
+ - _Card Erratum_: Add "This card may be played at any time during any player's turn."
  - Can target a card that has not yet resolved.
  - Can be played as a resource during your opponent's turn.